M'Hamid El Ghizlane: Economics

-The people of M'Hamid lived according to the principles of self-sufficiency for hundreds of years but due to reduced or even absent winter rains since the 1970s agriculture provided and less income and was abandoned almost entirely.
+The people of M'Hamid lived according to the principles of self-sufficiency for hundreds of years but due to reduced or even absent winter rains since the 1970s, agriculture provided declining. income and was abandoned almost entirely.
 In addition, a fungal disease (Fusarium oxysporum) has significantly affected the date palms which were already weakened by the drought.

 View of an ethnographic museum within the qasba of M'hamid.

 In addition, M'Hamid was always a center for traveling nomads and caravans.
 Today the town is the starting point for tourist camel and 4x4 safaris into the desert.

 The weekly open-air market (souk) is held on Monday.